-A PhD is awarded purely on the strength of your thesis and your ability to present and discuss your findings in an oral examination (viva voce, often referred to as a viva).
+A PhD is awarded purely on the strength of the research outputs and the ability of the candidate to present and discuss their findings in an oral examination (viva voce, often referred to as a viva).
 There are no written examinations.

 Why do a PhD?

 A PhD is often the first stage of an academic research career and most university lecturers have one.

 A PhD can also be useful in industry or the public sector, and gives you the opportunity to carry out in-depth research in order to expand the horizons of your professional practice.

 A PhD can also be undertaken for the pure joy of learning through research and adding new insights to a subject in which you have a passionate interest.

 - Do you have a research idea that will sustain you for 3 - 5 years?

 - Do you know, and have a point of view, about the major discussions in your academic subject?

 - Are you prepared to change your ideas completely?